saminulh/shared-articles/Foreign Affairs/The Rise of Illiberal Democracy - Fareed Zakaria.md

 > \[Democracies\] are more warlike, going to war more often and with greater intensity than most states.
 It is only with other democracies that the peace holds. ([[the_rise_of_illiberal_democracy.pdf#page=16&selection=29,67,31,68|page 16]])

-> olitical scientists Jack Snyder and Edward Mansfield contend, using an impressive data set, that over the last 200 years democratizing states went to war significantly more often than either stable autocracies or liberal democracies ([[the_rise_of_illiberal_democracy.pdf#page=18&selection=5,46,8,59|page 18]])
+> Political scientists Jack Snyder and Edward Mansfield contend, using an impressive data set, that over the last 200 years democratizing states went to war significantly more often than either stable autocracies or liberal democracies ([[the_rise_of_illiberal_democracy.pdf#page=18&selection=5,46,8,59|page 18]])

 >  What is distinctive about the American system is not how democratic it is but rather how undemocratic it is, placing as it does multiple constraints on electoral majorities.  ([[the_rise_of_illiberal_democracy.pdf#page=19&selection=3,34,6,10|page 19]])